vedph/cadmus-itinera-app/README.md

 window.__env.biblioApiUrl = "https://itinera.unisi.it:61692/api/";
 ```

-(3) build a new image for production: `docker build . -t vedph2020/cadmus-itinera-app:2.0.3-prod`.
+(3) build a new image for production: `docker build . -t vedph2020/cadmus-itinera-app:2.0.4-prod`.
 The production version is labeled like this one, with `-prod` suffix.

 ## History

+### 2.0.4

+- 2022-04-12:
+  - added note to poem ranges part
+  - added VIAF lookup to sidenav

 ### 2.0.3